Hypnosis for drug and alcohol addictions

 However, the power and effectiveness of hypnosis in helping people overcome their addictions is such that it has garnered a considerable amount of attention in recent years thanks to its overall effectiveness at reaching the subconscious mind and changing the mental attitude of patients so that they were more likely to overcome their drug or alcohol addiction.

 Hypnotherapy for treating addictions

-Despite being practiced for many decades, hypnosis is still arguably one of the lesser understood methods being used in the treatment of addictions.
+Despite being practised for many decades, hypnosis is still arguably one of the lesser understood methods being used in the treatment of addictions.
 This is despite the fact that many people make a living demonstrating their hypnotic ability on others in shows and performances around the world.
-While all of us have seen the power of hypnosis to create a temporary condition where people are given commands that they follow, it is less understood how influencing the mind in this manner can lead to long term conditioning when it comes to overcoming addiction.
+While all of us have seen the power of hypnosis to create a temporary condition where people are given commands that they follow, it is less understood how influencing the mind in this manner can lead to long-term conditioning when it comes to overcoming addiction.